ashfurrow/blog/source/blog/2016-05-30-dropping-dropbox.html.markdown

 I've been trying to move away from online services that allow easy mass surveillance.
 For example, I started in 2012, when I [moved off of Gmail](https://ashfurrow.com/blog/switching-from-gmail-to-fastmail/).
 It's not been easy, I think in part because services that are popular are typically ad-supported – viewing your data is how they sell ads to you – this implies a lack of end-to-end encryption, and security in general.
 I've been tolerating Dropbox because it's so _damm_ convenient, but the kernel extension was the last straw, so I [asked for alternatives](https://twitter.com/ashfurrow/status/736936037876895744).

 The solution that appealed to me the most was [BitTorrent Sync](https://getsync.com).
-It's closed source (boo) but offers a good compromise between security and convenience.
-I decided to give it a try, and in the process I ran into confusing documentation and advice that would make me _less_ secure than using Dropbox.
+It's closed source (boo) but on its face, offers a good compromise between security and convenience.
+I decided to give it a try, and in the process I ran into confusing documentation and tutorials that would make me _less_ secure than using Dropbox.
 It really sucks that in order to _securely_ do something as commonplace as syncing files, you have to be pretty tech savvy.
-While I'm continuing to evaluate it for a sync solution (I haven't moved off Dropbox yet), I'm hoping this post will be a resource for anyone who wants to use BitTorrent Sync securely.
+While I'm continuing to evaluate it for a sync solution (I'm not yet ready to commit to BitTorrent Sync), I'm hoping this post will be a resource for anyone who wants to use BitTorrent Sync securely.

 (But I'm hopeful that next month we'll see Apple show us some awesome end-to-end encryption features for iCloud Drive, too.)